 The photo editor Curve Tool is similar to, but more versatile and more powerful than, the Levels Tool (histogram).
-The intent on this page is to explain the action of both tools (Levels and Curve), but specifically also to show HOW the two tools do many of the same jobs.
+The intent on this page is to explain the action of both tools (Levels and Curves), but specifically also to show HOW the two tools do many of the same jobs.
 Understanding concepts of how they are similar helps to understand both.

-The Curve tool may actually be simpler to understand than Levels, because it is graphic.
+The Curve tool may actually seem to be simpler to understand than Levels, because it is graphic.
 It is same as any graph, associating points along the horizontal axis with points along the vertical axis.
 Basically, the curve tool is a graphic "response curve" of the response you want.
 It just maps tones, a conversion from "input" tone to "output" tone (a before and after concept, of what this tool does).
 Input is the image data that you read in (before).
 Output is the image data that you will write out (after)... with modified tonal values, which is the purpose of editing.
 The graphic curve is the response curve of the tool, the specific map to convert input to output.
 The histogram is shown faintly in the background, which is the data which will be processed, which could be a guide.
 Shown next is a standard Curve Tool (from Photoshop):

 Input is shown across the bottom, and Output is shown upward on the right.
 The gray scale gradients show the tone values of the scale, and they have numerical values too (you may or may not notice that these scales in a grayscale image's curve tool probably are reversed to have white at the origin, but everything is still all the same).